Unity-Technologies/com.unity.cinemachine/README.md

     * Optional fields:

-        * `"dependencies"`: List of package this package depends on.
+        * `"dependencies"`: List of packages this package depends on.
 All dependencies will also be downloaded and loaded in a project, alongside your package.
 Here's an example:
         ```
         dependencies: {
           "com.unity.ads": "1.0.0"